bemoregt/SpectrumCompareOfActivationFumctions/README.md

 - **Frequency Analysis**: FFT spectrum analysis to understand the frequency characteristics of each function
 - **Interactive GUI**: Built with PyQt5 for smooth user experience
 - **Color-coded Display**: Each function has distinct colors and line styles for easy identification

+## Screenshot

+The application displays two main visualizations:
+- **Left Panel**: Activation functions comparison showing the characteristic curves of each function
+- **Right Panel**: FFT spectrum analysis revealing the frequency domain properties of each activation function

 ## Supported Activation Functions